Plotting

 pyhdtoolkit.plotting.layout.scale_patches(scale: float, ylabel: str, **kwargs) None[source]

-New in version 1.3.0.
+Added in version 1.3.0.

 This is a convenience function to update the scale of the elements layout patches as well as the corresponding y-axis label.

-• scale (float) -- the scale factor to apply to the patches.
+• scale (float) -- The scale factor to apply to the patches.
 The new height of the patches will be scale * original_height.

-• ylabel (str) -- the new label for the y-axis.
+• ylabel (str) -- The new label for the y-axis.

 • **kwargs -- If either ax or axis is found in the kwargs, the corresponding value is used as the axis object to plot on, otherwise the current axis is used.